TikTok Banned Countries List [Updated 2026 Data]

 Taiwan banned TikTok from the devices of public sector workers to strengthen their security.

-After the FBI’s warning about TikTok posing as a national threat, this ban in 2022 was made over the government’s concern about the Chinese government conducting cognitive welfare against Taiwan.
+After the FBI’s warning about TikTok posing as a national threat, this ban in 2022 was made over the government’s concern about the Chinese government conducting cognitive warfare against Taiwan.

 18. Bangladesh